h-escoffier/WILDkCAT/docs/explanation/explanation.md

 Predicted kcat values are used to replace experimental values that fall below a threshold, defined by the `limit_matching_score` argument.
 If a kcat value cannot be predicted, the best available experimental kcat value is retained.

+If multiple substrates are involved in the reaction, the prediction is performed for each substrate, and the lowest predicted kcat value is retained.

 ### Details of the prediction process